peter88213/timeline-view-tk/README.md

 [novelibre timeline viewer plugin](https://github.com/peter88213/nv_tlview/), for example.

+---

+## Credits

+- The toolbar icons are based on the [Eva Icons](https://akveo.github.io/eva-icons/#/), published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+The original black and white icons were adapted for this application by the maintainer.

+---

 ## License

 This is Open Source software, and *timeline-view-tk* is licensed under GPLv3.
 See the